Harris' dual identities challenge America's race labels

 Sheila SatheWarner’s two sons are Black and Asian, just like Harris.
 SatheWarner is Indian American, and her husband is of African Caribbean descent via St. Croix.

 While one boy looks more Indian and the other more Black, SatheWarner said she has stressed their Black heritage, much like Harris’ mother.
-She encourages them to embrace Afro-textured hair and reminds them to never play with toy guns for fear of them being targeted by police.
+She encourages them to embrace the natural texture of their hair and reminds them to never play with toy guns for fear of them being targeted by police.

 “We’ve always talked to them about both their heritages.
 We have been committed to visiting St. Croix,” said SatheWarner, a middle-school principal from Alameda, California.
 “They are both Black.”